 The Great Barrier Reef Marine Park Authority (GBRMPA) consults with the public on a range of matters that concern the Marine Park, including permit applications and proposed developments.

 People interested in the management of the Great Barrier Reef and World Heritage Area, including proposed developments, have valuable knowledge that contributes to the assessment process.
+The Great Barrier Reef Marine Park Authority and Queensland Government are undertaking a comprehensive strategic assessment of the Great Barrier Reef World Heritage Area and adjacent coastal zone.

 A list of current plans, applications and assessments for public consultation are available online, along with details on the process.